-The photos here show both sides of the same ruler.
-One side of this measuring device for potters shows 6% and 10%, the other side shows 12% and 14%.
+The photos show both sides of the same ruler.
+One side shows 6% and 10%, the other side shows 12% and 14%.

 Using your Shrink Ruler is easy!
-Here’s a step-by-step guide and example for potters.
+Here’s a step-by-step guide example:

 - Find that measurement on the Shrink Ruler on the scale corresponding to the shrinkage of your clay.

 - Mark or form the wet clay piece to that dimension.

 - When the piece is done firing, it will have shrunk to the correct size.

 HOW TO MEASURE THE SHRINKAGE RATE OF YOUR CLAY

 To use the Shrink Ruler, knowing the shrinkage rate of your clay is important.
 Generally, the clay supplier can provide this, or you can calculate it using the formula below.

 - Make a rectangular clay slab that’s 4” (101.6 mm) X 12” (304.8 mm) and as thick as you plan to make your piece.